All Episodes

 Good for you.

-And I started studying it and I started practicing it.
+And I started studying it, and I started practicing it.

 Good for you.

-And I never felt so good, spiritually or physically, after I'd go out of my body and then come back.
+And I never felt so good spiritually or physically after I'd go out of my body and then come back.

 And then I started, over a period of time, losing the power.

-I just felt there was something very weird.
+There was something very weird.

 I was experimenting with it.

-I'm just a truck driver but it proved to other people that I actually got out of my body,
+I actually did two experiments unscientifically, of course, just a truck driver, but proved it to other people that I actually got out of my body, went by them, and did things, and could see things while I was supposedly asleep, which I wasn't.

-I can tell you one that I had to do out of desperation to be sure somebody understood
+I can tell you one that I had to do out of desperation to be sure somebody understood it years and years ago.

 I went and I pinched this woman in her side.